Best practices for Gloo Mesh in prod

 ...

-to specify a config map in a volume mount.
+to specify a config map for a volume.

 deploymentOverrides: